 Undergraduate students can study Asian Studies as:

-- A major in a Bachelor of Arts or combined Arts degree, or as an option within your non-Arts degree (see Asian studies subjects below)
+- A major or minor in a Bachelor of Arts or combined Arts degree, or as an option within your non-Arts degree (see Asian studies subjects below)

 - In a fourth-year honours program (pure or combined)